THE ANGELS AND THE SHEPHERDS

 - The message is one of great joy; which has been “to all the people” from that day to this.

-Art: Angels Announcing the Birth of Christ to the Shepherds, Govert Flinck, 1639, PD-US, Wikimedia Commons.
+Art for this post on the angels and the shepherds: Angels Announcing the Birth of Christ to the Shepherds, Govert Flinck, 1639, PD-US author’s life plus 100 years or less, Wikimedia Commons.
 Archbishop Alban Goodier, S.J., www.stmaryscadoganstreet.co.uk, all rights reserved, used with permission.